paultristanwagner/model-checking/README.md

 If you have any feedback or encounter any issues, please open an issue on GitHub or E-Mail me at: [paultristanwagner@gmail.com](mailto:paultristanwagner@gmail.com).

 ## Ideas for future work
+- Write tests for the CTL and LTL model checking algorithms
 - Optimize the lookup of the next states in the transition system
 - Implement linear-time fixpoint computation in CTL model checking
-- Implication and equivalence operators in CTL grammar
+- Implication and equivalence operators in CTL and LTL grammar
-- Write tests for the CTL model checking algorithm
-- Büchi automaton
-- Parser for LTL formulas
 - Parser for ω-regular expressions
-- Implement model checking for LTL formulas